cucumber/cucumber-jvm/cucumber-junit-platform-engine/README.md

 Because Surefire and Gradle reports provide the results in a `<Class Name> - <Method Name>` format, only scenario names or example numbers are reported.
 This can make for hard to read reports.

-To improve the readability of the reports provide the `cucumber.junit-platform.naming-strategy=long` configuration parameter.
+To improve the readability of the reports provide the `cucumber.junit-platform.naming-strategy` configuration parameter to Gradle.
 This will include the feature name as part of the test name.

 ##### Maven